Targeted Adaptive Design: Theory of Targeted Adaptive Design

 If we insert Equation \cref{eq:KL_2} into Equation \cref{eq:EI_1}, we may immediately perform the expectation value using Equation \cref{eq:moment_2}.
 At the same time we may exploit the update formula Equation \cref{eq:Qthm} and the definition of the quantity $T$ in Equation \cref{eq:correction_term_t} to obtain the more compact form

 This form is computationally convenient, but it obscures the intuitive meaning of $\mathcal{I}(x,\bx_1,\bg_1,\bx_2)$, which may be rewritten

-In this form it is immediately clear that the expected information represents the log of the reduction in the volume of the ``1-$\sigma$'' ellipsoid of the ``1+2'' distribution relative to that of the ``1'' distribution, which is an entirely satisfactory interpretation of the information content of the ``2'' samples with respect to the response function at the control point $x$.
+In this form it is immediately clear that the expected information represents the log of the reduction in the volume of the ``1-$\sigma$'' ellipsoid of the covariance matrix $Q^{(f(x)|1+2)}$ relative to that of the covariance matrix $Q^{(f(x)|1)}$, which is an entirely satisfactory interpretation of the information content of the $\bx_2$ samples with respect to the response function at the control point $x$.

 The forms of Equations \cref{eq:EI_2,eq:EI_3} allow us to connect $\mathcal{I}()$ to the discussion of minimization of $\mathcal{L}_{TAD}()$ at the end of \cref{subsec:objectivefn}.
 Recall that we observed that in the event that there are still plausible regions of $X$ where the response function might hold a solution point $x_0$ satisfying $f(x_0)\approx f_T$ to within the uncertainties defined by $Q^{(f(x)|1+2)}$---that is, the ``Hopeful Path''---maximization of $\mathcal{L}_{TAD}()$ proceeds by moving the target point $x$ toward $x_0$ and reducing the eigenvalues of $Q^{(f(x)|1+2)}$ with respect to those of $Q^{(f(x_0)|1)}$ somewhat.
-In this case, Equation \cref{eq:EI_3} shows that the expected information gain should be appreciable.
+This is tantamount to increasing the peakedness of the posterior predictive distribution at its center $p^{(f(x)|1)}$, which is to say near $f_T$, and can be accomplished by increasing the eigenvalues of T (compare Equation \cref{eq:TAD_of2}).
+And since the eigenvalues of $\bm{Q}^{(f(x)|1+2)}$ can continue to shrink, the EIG can continue to be appreciable, by Equation \cref{eq:EI_3}.

-On the other hand, if the exploration of $X$ has reached the stage where no such $x_0$ can reasonably be held to exist---the ``Hopeless Path''---this fact is naturally reflected in the minimization behavior of $\mathcal{L}_{TAD}()$ by a transition to driving the matrix elements of $T$ to small values.
-From Equation \cref{eq:EI_2} it is clear that \textit{the signature of the advent of this phase should be a corresponding decline in expected information gain}.
+On the other hand, if the exploration of $X$ has reached the stage where no such $x_0$ can reasonably be held to exist---the ``Hopeless Path''---this fact is naturally reflected in the minimization behavior of $\mathcal{L}_{TAD}()$ by a transition to \textit{decreasing} the matrix elements and eigenvalues of $T$.
+In this regime, it follows from Equation \cref{eq:EI_2} that the EIG is $\frac{1}{2}\mathrm{Trace}\left[TQ^{(f(x)|1)-1}\right]+\mathcal{O}(T^2)$.
+So each region of control space more or less stabilizes its local posterior uncertainty $\bm{Q}^{(f(x)|1)}$, since this can only change by the small differences $T$ tolerated by the acquisition function optimization, according to Equation \cref{eq:Qthm}; and the EIG declines in each region as more points are found that depress $T$.
+It follows that \textit{the signature of the advent of this phase should be a corresponding decline in expected information gain}.